MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

     ```

 1. Open the workflow file located at `/.github/workflows/`.
-1. Verify the section of the workflow specific to this tutorial's Static Web app should look like:
+1. Verify he section of the workflow specific to this tutorial's Static Web app should look like:

     ```yml
     ###### Repository/Build Configurations - These values can be configured to match your app requirements. ######